greylord1996/kaggle_hubmap_kidney_segmentation/README.md

 ## Data

-To use this code you need to download data:
+To use this code you need to download data and specify paths on it:

 - Kaggle input data: https://www.kaggle.com/c/hubmap-kidney-segmentation/data
 - 512x512 tiles data: https://www.kaggle.com/iafoss/hubmap-512x512